• start here

 *Coverage & cost of Mexican auto insurance

-Check out the table below for more specific coverage details and various options available through Baja Bound and Lewis & Lewis, with quotes for 30 days, 6 months, and 1 year.
-Here are our specific recommendations:
+Check out the table below for more specific coverage details and various options available through Baja Bound, Lewis & Lewis, and Cross Border Coverage with quotes for 30 days, 6 months, and 1 year.
+Here are my specific recommendations:

 • Best insurance for vanlife through all of Mexico: Baja Bound

 • Lewis & Lewis offer great low-deductible policies for cars, but the collision and theft deductibles increase to $1,000 for motorhomes (with no option to insure as a camper).
-Consequently, Baja Bound is the most robust and cost-effective insurance option for vanlife in Mexico (as long as you’re staying a few months and visiting the mainland).
+Consequently, Baja Bound is the most robust and cost-effective insurance option for vanlife in Mexico.
 We purchased the Chubb Platinum policy and feel confident that we have the best protection against accident, injury, theft & vandalism for all of our Mexico adventures!
+As you read above, I had to make a claim when we had an accident in Chiapas, so I can personally attest to the above-and-beyond service of Baja Bound!

-• Best insurance for a Baja road trip: Lewis & Lewis
+• Best insurance for a short Baja road trip: Lewis & Lewis

 • Those travelling ONLY to Baja can get a discount on their policy— about 5-20% off through Baja Bound (monthly policies only) and 25-25% off through Lewis & Lewis.
 In other words, if you’re only travelling to Baja, you’ll get far better savings with Lewis & Lewis, particularly if you’re going for a short duration!
 Prices for Baja-only and all of Mexico are listed in the table below for reference.

-• Best insurance for a long road trip: Baja Bound
+• Best insurance for a long Baja road trip: Baja Bound

 • Baja Bound offers daily policies for up to 60 days, after which point your only options are a 6-month policy or an annual policy.
 An insurance agent on the phone actually advised that, after about 20 days, Baja Bound’s 6-month policy becomes cheaper than the daily policy (which you’ll see reflected in the quotes below); it’s counter-intuitive, but many travellers will save money by purchasing a longer policy even if they’re only in Mexico for a month!
 And the longer you stay in Mexico, the cheaper that policy becomes (per day).